-The Bank's equity growth was primarily fueled by its operational performance in 2022, which yielded a total comprehensive income of Php49.5 Million.
-Consequently, the Bank's total equity increased by 15%, rising from Php341.3 Million in 2021 to Php390.8 Million in 2022.
+The Bank's equity growth was primarily fueled by capital infusion of its owners amounting for a total of Php500.0 Million in 2023.
+Additional factor is its operational performance which yielded a total comprehensive income of Php62.5 Million.
+Consequently, the Bank's total equity increased by 144%, rising from Php390.8 Million in 2022 to Php953.3 Million in 2023.

-In terms of profitability, the Bank observed a 50% increase in total net interest income, amounting to Php219.9 Million.
-However, there was a slight decline of 2% in total non-interest income, decreasing from Php219.5 Million in 2021 to Php215.0 Million in 2022.
-Meanwhile, total non-interest expenses rose by 21% to Php347.3 Million, reflecting the Bank's focus on capacity building as it launched and expanded products both in the traditional and digital platforms.
-Overall, the Bank's total comprehensive income increased by 34% to Php49.5 Million.
+In terms of profitability, the Bank observed a 38% increase in total net interest income, amounting to Php334.0 Million.
+There was also an increase of 48% in total non-interest income, increasing from Php215.0 Million in 2022 to Php318.3 Million in 2023.
+Meanwhile, total non-interest expenses rose by 47% to Php510.9 Million, reflecting the Bank's focus on capacity building as it launched and expanded products both in the traditional and digital platforms.
+Overall, the Bank's total comprehensive income increased by 26% to Php62.5 Million.

-The primary revenue source contributing to the positive operational outcome was the Bank's interest income from loans and investments, which experienced a 41% increase from Php172.2 Million in 2021 to Php242.3 Million in 2022.
-Specifically, interest income from loans rose by 52%, reaching Php151.4 Million in 2022, aligning with the sustained significant growth of the Bank's gross loan portfolio over the past four years.
+The primary revenue source contributing to the positive operational outcome was the Bank's interest income from loans and investments, which experienced a 38% increase from Php243.3 Million in 2022 to Php334.0 Million in 2023.
+Specifically, interest income from loans rose by 36%, reaching Php206.0 Million in 2023, aligning with the sustained significant growth of the Bank's gross loan portfolio over the past five years.

-Regarding non-interest expenses, the 21% increase from Php286.6 Million to Php347.3 Million was primarily driven by factors such as salaries and benefits (increased by 60% or Php36.3 Million), depreciation and amortization (increased by 35% or Php21.4 Million), advertising and promotion (increased by 26% or Php15.9 Million), utilities (increased by 9% or Php5.2 Million), and membership dues (increased by 7% or Php4.2 Million), among others.
-However, there was a decline in card costs and commissions, which decreased by 42% or Php51.3 Million.
+Regarding non-interest expenses, the 47% increase from Php347.3 Million to Php510.9 Million was primarily driven by factors such as depreciation and amortization (increased by 98% or Php60.2 Million), salaries and benefits (increased by 56% or Php57.5 Million), card costs and commissions (increased by 66% or Php26.8 Million), security and other services (increased by 72% or Php3.9 Million), and insurance (increased by 29% or Php3.2 Million), among others.